Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 • Maintaining an open line of communication with your teachers and reinforcing the learning at home

-When evaluating early childhood education programs, look for:
+When evaluating early-childhood education programs, you should look for:

 • Warm, responsive interactions between teachers and children